pierfarrugia/text_overflow/README.md

 Here with 3 functions you can cut and read too big content.
 Options are:
 - 3 sizes to cut for a block of cards: min, average, max
-- 3 way to view full content of a card: overflow, grow 1, grow all
+- 3 way to view full content of a card: overflow, grow (open 1), full (grow all)

 It has been tested on Chrome, Firefox, Safari and Edge.
 Now, it certainly won't work in any situation.
 First, it's working with CSS Grid.
 The cut function can certainly be used outside grid, but I didn't test it.